datacarpentry/python-ecology-lesson/_episodes/02-starting-with-data.md

 We will begin by locating and reading our survey data which are in CSV format.
 CSV stands for Comma-Separated Values and is a common way to store formatted data.
-Other symbols may also be used, so you might see tab-separated, colon-separated or space separated files.
-It is quite easy to replace one separator with another, to match your application.
+Other symbols may also be used, so you might see tab-separated, colon-separated or space separated files. pandas can work with each of these types of separators, as it allows you to specify the appropriate separator for your data.
 The first line in the file often has headers to explain what is in each column.
-CSV (and other separators) make it easy to share data, and can be imported and exported from many applications, including Microsoft Excel.
+CSV files (and other -separated value file types) make it easy to share data, and can be imported and exported from many applications, including Microsoft Excel.
 For more details on CSV files, see the [Data Organisation in Spreadsheets][spreadsheet-lesson5] lesson.
 We can use Pandas' `read_csv` function to pull the file directly into a [DataFrame][pd-dataframe].